ksch-workflows/backend/bff/README.md

 _Description_:

 1. When the users perform an action in the app, the app will make an HTTP call to the backend's API, e.g. `POST /patients` to create a new patient entity in the system.
-2. Before that request is handled by the [`PatientController`](#) which will take care of the patient creation, the request is pre-processed by the [`TokenFilter`](#).
-With the help of [Spring Session](#), it reads out the access token from the session belonging to the request.
+2. Before that request is handled by the [`PatientController`](../ksch.patientmanagement/ksch.patientmanagement.impl/src/main/java/ksch/patientmanagement/http/PatientController.java) which will take care of the patient creation, the request is pre-processed by the [`TokenFilter`](./src/main/java/ksch/bff/TokenFilter.java).
+It reads out the access token from the session belonging to the request.
 Then it adds the `Authorization` header with the access token to the request.
 3. Afterwards, there will be yet another pre-processor befor the request can be handled by the `PatientController`.
 Spring Security reads out the `Authorization` header from the request.
 4. It then checks whether the signature included in the access token matches with the public signing key of the authorization server.
 If not, it declines further processing.
 5. Eventually the request reaches the `PatientController` which call the busines logic required for the patient creation.